 \subsection{Target Selection}

 Improving our target selection efficiency is one of the major goals of Stage II of the SAGA Survey.
-Our aim is to complete a host with one or two pointings (200--400 targets) with MMT/Hectospec or AAT/2dF while maintaining high satellite completeness.
-Achieving this goal requires carefully characterizing the photometric properties of very low-redshift galaxies (the redshift range of SAGA hosts is $0.003 < z < 0.013$), a regime in which traditional photometric redshifts are not optimized.
+Our aim is to complete a host with one or two pointings (200--400 targets) with MMT/Hectospec or the Anglo-Australian Telescope (AAT) 2dF while maintaining high satellite completeness.
+Achieving this goal requires carefully characterizing the photometric properties of very low redshift galaxies (the redshift range of SAGA hosts is $0.005 < z < 0.01$, and that of SAGA satellites is $0.003 < z < 0.013$ when peculiar velocities are included), a regime in which traditional photometric redshifts are not optimized.
 There exist very few galaxies at these low redshifts with spectroscopic confirmation or distance measurements that are dimmer than $r_o=18$, and the SAGA Survey aims to be complete down to $r_o = 20.75$.
 Hence, it is necessary that we develop our own target selection strategy.

-In SAGA Survey Stage I, we employed a set of color cuts (the $gri$ cuts; Equations 1 and 2 of \paperone{}) to exclude objects that are \emph{extremely} unlikely to be very low-redshift galaxies.
-These cuts still leave over 1,000 targets per host on average.
-In that work we attempted to obtain spectroscopic confirmation for all galaxies satisfying these cuts (within 300\,kpc to the host and down to $r_o = 20.75$).
+In SAGA Survey Stage I, we employed a set of color cuts (the $gri$ cuts; Equations (1) and (2) of \paperone{}) to exclude objects that are extremely unlikely to be very low redshift galaxies.
+These cuts still leave over 1000 targets per host, on average.
+In that work, we attempted to obtain spectroscopic confirmation for all galaxies satisfying these cuts (within 300\,kpc of the host and down to $r_o = 20.75$).
 As described in \paperone{}, we achieved more than 90\% spectroscopic coverage around six hosts, and more than 80\% around the remaining two hosts.
-This effort resulted in an invaluable training set that allows us to develop new strategies to efficiently identify very low-redshift galaxy candidates; we have applied our strategies to this work and to the low-redshift galaxy program of the Southern Stellar Stream Spectroscopic Survey \citep{10.1093/mnras/stz2731}.
-This training set also enable development of machine learning-based methods to select low-redshift galaxies based on photometry (e.g., \citealt{Wu:2001.00018}; N.~Dalmasso, \textit{in prep.}).
+This effort resulted in an invaluable training set that allows us to develop new strategies to efficiently identify very low-redshift galaxy candidates; we have applied our strategies to this work and to the low redshift galaxy program of the Southern Stellar Stream Spectroscopic Survey \citep{10.1093/mnras/stz2731}.
+This training set also enables development of machine learning-based methods to select low-redshift galaxies based on photometry (e.g., \citealt{Wu:2001.00018}).

-In SAGA Stage II, we improve our target selection strategy by adapting a two-fold approach, and devote about half of our spectroscopic resource to each part.
-We first identify a ``primary targeting region,'' using simple cuts in the surface brightness--magnitude and color--magnitude planes:
+In SAGA Stage II, we improve our target selection strategy by adapting a twofold approach and devote about half of our spectroscopic resources to each part.
+We first identify a ``primary targeting region'' using simple cuts in the surface brightness--magnitude and color--magnitude planes,